Proofs of network quantum nonlocality in continuous families of distributions

-As an introduction, let us begin by analyzing which are the necessary conditions for Eq.~\eqref{eq:q} to describe a valid probability distribution.
+As an introduction, let us begin by analyzing which are the necessary conditions for Eq.~\eqref{eq:q} in the main text to describe a valid probability distribution.
 A general four-partite, binary-outcome distribution with outcomes taking values $\pm1$ reads

 where the parameters $\{E_A,E_B,E_C,E_{AB},E_{BC},E_{AC},E_{ABC},F,F_A,F_B,F_C,F_{AB},F_{BC},F_{AC},F_{ABC}\}\,{\in}\,[-1,1]$ characterize all possible distributions.
 Next, some of these parameters can be fixed from identifications with $P_u(a,b,c)$.
 The fact that the hidden variables of the coarse-grained distribution are uniformly random translates into $q(t{=}-1)\,{=}\,q(t{=}1)$, which fixes $F\,{=}\,0$.
 In a similar manner, the constraints on single-party values \cite[Eq.
 (8)]{renou2019genuine} imply $E_A\,{=}\,E_B\,{=}\,E_C\,{=}\,0$ and $F_A\,{=}\,F_B\,{=}\,F_C\,{=}\,u^2-v^2$ (where, recall, $v\,{=}\,\sqrt{1-u^2}$), and the constraints on three-party values \cite[Eq.
 (7)]{renou2019genuine} imply $E_{AB}\,{=}\,E_{BC}\,{=}\,E_{AC}\,{=}\,(u^2-v^2)^2$ and $E_{ABC}\,{=}\,8u^3v^3$.
 We are thus left with a general parametrization of $q(i,j,k,t)$ that depends only on the four parameters $F_{AB}$, $F_{BC}$, $F_{AC}$ and $F_{ABC}$ and reads